Cimbri

 Germania in the late 1st century AD; the Cimbri in northern Jutland.

 The Cimbri (Κίμβροι, Kímbroi; Cimbri) were an ancient tribe in Europe.
 Ancient authors described them variously as a Celtic-Gaulish, Germanic, or even Cimmerian people.
 Several ancient sources indicate that they lived in Jutland, which in some classical texts was called the Cimbrian peninsula.
 There is no direct evidence for the language they spoke, though some scholars argue that it was a Germanic language, while others argue that it was Celtic.

 Together with the Teutones and the Ambrones, they fought the Roman Republic between 113 and 101 BC during the Cimbrian War.
 The Cimbri were initially successful, particularly at the Battle of Arausio, in which a large Roman army was routed.
 They then raided large areas in Gaul and Hispania.
-In 101 BC, during an attempted invasion of the Italian peninsula, the Cimbri were decisively defeated at the Battle of Vercellae by Gaius Marius, and their king, Boiorix, was killed.
+In 101 BC, during an attempted invasion of the Italian Peninsula, the Cimbri were decisively defeated at the Battle of Vercellae by Gaius Marius, and their king, Boiorix, was killed.
 Some of the surviving captives are reported to have been among the rebellious gladiators in the Third Servile War.

 Name

 The origin of the name Cimbri is unknown.
-One etymology is *tḱim-ro-, from tḱoi-m- "home" (English home), itself a derivation from tḱei- "live" (κτίζω, sinō); then, the Germanic *himbra- finds an exact cognate in Slavic sębrъ "farmer" (Croatian, Serbian sebar, Belarusian сябар sjábar).
+One etymology is *tḱim-ro-, from tḱoi-m- "home" (English home), itself a derivation from tḱei- "live" (κτίζω, sinō); then, the Germanic *himbra- finds an exact cognate in Slavic sębrъ "farmer" (Croatian, Serbian sebar, Belarusian сябар siábar).

 The name has also been related to the word kimme meaning "rim", i.e., "the people of the coast".
 Finally, since Antiquity, the name has been related to that of the Cimmerians.

 The name of the Danish region Himmerland (Old Danish Himbersysel) has been proposed to be a derivative of their name.
 According to such proposals, the word Cimbri with a c would be an older form before Grimm's law (PIE k > Germanic h).
 Alternatively, Latin c- represents an attempt to render the unfamiliar Proto-Germanic h = /[x]/ (Latin h was /[h]/ but was becoming silent in common speech at the time), perhaps due to Celtic-speaking interpreters (a Celtic intermediary could also explain why one proposed etymology for the Teutons, Germanic *Þeuðanōz, became Latin Teutones).

 Because of the similarity of the names, the Cimbri have been at times associated with Cymry, the Welsh name for themselves.
 However, Cymry is derived from Brittonic *Kombrogi (cf. Allobroges), meaning "compatriots", and is linguistically unrelated to Cimbri.